Grenosaurus/Chatbot/README.md

 \requirements\pythonRequirements.txt
 ```

-Some of the dependency tools can be installed with the help of MS Visual Studio installer (https://visualstudio.microsoft.com/) or it's also possible to bypass those by using conda3.
+Some of the dependency tools can be installed with the help of MS Visual Studio installer (https://visualstudio.microsoft.com/) or it's also possible to install the packages using conda3 as it will install all the necessary dependencies with the required package.
 This project is done with a bootstrap version of Anaconda, Miniconda3 (https://docs.conda.io/projects/miniconda/en/latest/) that includes the following necessary packages for this project when downloaded:

 - conda3
 - Python 3.11 (the latest version at the time of starting the project)